Precomputed Entity Attributes

 Accepting these breaking changes allows us to give users the best-performing behavior by default.
 For alternatives that are less breaking, see Alternatives.

-Component 2: Remove no-longer-necessary interface to precompute Value
+Component 2: Remove no-longer-necessary interface to precompute Values

 evaluated form by default.